Moose Beach Book Two

 Gloria Miller Allen

-The artist behind the art in The Passage At Moose Beach.
+The artist behind the art in The Moose Beach Series.

 Gloria Miller Allen has lived in Idaho since 1974, though she spent her childhood in the Mid-West.
 She met Michael Foster after painting a commissioned portrait for his mother of the family’s beloved cabin which inspired this story.